-Some of you may prefer to migrate your WordPress site yourself, maybe due to sensitive data or perhaps you just want to do it immediately rather than coordinating with us.
-For migrating your site to Kinsta we highly recommend using the free WordPress Duplicator plugin, and therefore we’ve put together this in-depth guide for you.
+Some of you may prefer to migrate your WordPress site yourself, maybe due to sensitive data, or perhaps you just want to do it immediately rather than coordinating with us.
+For migrating your site to Kinsta, one of the plugins we recommend is the free version of the WordPress Duplicator plugin.

 Overview of Duplicator Migration

 Duplicator generates two files: a zip file containing an archive of all files and the database, and an installer.php file that can be used to restore the site using the archive.

 Once you’ve generated the archive file and downloaded both the archive file and the installer.php file, you simply upload those two files to your new Kinsta site and then run the installer.php file by accessing it using your temporary Kinsta URL.